GordonRamsay-689/Multi-Query/README.md

 o1m, o1mini | o1-mini
 o1p, o1preview | o1-preview

-**Disclaimer:** Some models use more tokens than others or require an API you do not have installed or access to.
+**Disclaimer:** Some models use more tokens than others or require an API you may not have installed or access to.
 At the moment no checks regarding expected token use are performed before sending a query.
-No error will be thrown however if you provid a client alias for a client you do not have installed, it will simply be omitted.
+No error will be thrown however if you provide a client alias for a client you do not have installed, it will simply be omitted.